Pinterest Pixel

 How to Get Quarters in Excel

-How do you calculate quarters in Excel?
+How to calculate quarters in Excel?

-How to show quarterly data in Excel?
+How to group the dates by quarter in Excel?

 If you like this Excel tip, please share it